CELPIP Test Format 2026: Complete Guide to All 4 Sections

 The CELPIP test can feel overwhelming when you don't know what's coming.
 But here's the truth: understanding the format is half the battle.
 Once you know exactly what each section looks like, how many questions you'll face, and how much time you have, you can walk into the test center with confidence.

 This guide breaks down every section of the CELPIP-General test — part by part, question by question — so there are zero surprises on test day.
+Need to know what scores you need for immigration?
+Check our CELPIP scores and CLB guide.
+Ready to start practicing?
+Jump straight to mock tests on CELTESTPIP.

-CELPIP Test at a Glance
+CELPIP Test at a Glance: All 4 Sections

 Key facts about the CELPIP format:

-• The entire test is computer-based — no pencil, no paper, no face-to-face examiner
+- The entire test is computer-based — no pencil, no paper, no face-to-face examiner

-• You complete all four sections in one sitting: Listening → Reading → Writing → Speaking
+- You complete all four sections in one sitting: Listening → Reading → Writing → Speaking

-• Once you move to the next section, you cannot go back
+- Once you move to the next section, you cannot go back

-• Each section is scored independently on a scale of 1 to 12 (which maps directly to CLB levels)
+- Each section is scored independently on a scale of 1 to 12 (which maps directly to CLB levels)

-• There is no penalty for wrong answers — always answer every question
+- There is no penalty for wrong answers — always answer every question

-Listening Section (47-55 Minutes)
+CELPIP Listening Section Format (47-55 Minutes)

 The Listening section has 6 scored parts plus a practice task at the beginning.
 You'll hear each audio clip only once — there's no replay button.